Jasmin1117/AOOPSRS/README.md

 #### Video Demo: Employee Self-Service Portal

-We have created a full comprehensive video demonstration showcasing the functionalities of our Employee Self-Service Portal.
+We have created a comprehensive video demonstration showcasing the functionalities of our Employee Self-Service Portal.
 This video provides an overview of how employees can interact with the portal to manage their personal information, record work hours, apply for leave, and view payslips.

 **Watch the demo here:** [Employee Self-Service Portal Demo](https://www.youtube.com/watch?v=NkXQ2ZV0Iik)